meltano/hub/extractors.md

 To learn more about extracting and [loading](/loaders/) data using Meltano, refer to the [Data Integration (EL) guide](https://meltano.com/docs/integration.html).

-::: tip Don't see your data source listed here?
+## Don't see your data source listed here?

 If a [Singer tap](https://www.singer.io/#taps) for your source already exists, it can easily be [added to your project as a custom extractor](https://meltano.com/docs/plugin-management.html#custom-plugins).